99designs/cmdstalk/README.md

 cmdstalk -help
 # Usage of ./cmdstalk:
 #   -address="127.0.0.1:11300": beanstalkd TCP address.
+#   -all=false: Listen to all tubes, instead of -tubes=...
 #   -cmd="": Command to run in worker.
 #   -tubes=[default]: Comma separated list of tubes.